aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 ---------------

     This parameter is required if the option to use a change set is selected.
-Specifies the name of the change set to create and then validate, and optionally execute to create or update the stack.
+Specifies the name of the change set to create, validate, and (optionally) execute to create or update the stack.

 Description
 -----------